LAN-tr/Diversity-and-Inclusion/README.md

 **Update**

 The design changed from my wireframes as I decided to change the content, cover text, and section headings.
 The cover text changed from 'Your resource for inclusive change' to 'Impower.
 Include.
 Thrive.'
-The 'We are here to help' section became 'Encouraging equality, diversity and inclusion brings numerous benefits'.
+The 'We are here to help' section became 'Encouraging Equality, Diversity And Inclusion Brings Numerous Benefits'.
 The two sections accessible through internal links became 'Diversity' and 'Inclusion'.

 ### Screenshots of deployed site